 What is daily volatility (σ) in a stock forecast?

-Daily volatility (σ) is the typical day-to-day price swing for a stock, in dollars: one standard deviation of daily price changes over a trailing window.
-It is the primary diffusion parameter fed into the Schrödinger-equation solver that drives the quantum forecast — higher σ widens the CI90 confidence band directly, because a stock that swings more day to day genuinely has a wider range of plausible future outcomes.
-Annualised volatility is roughly σdaily × √252, the standard trading-day scaling used across the industry.
+σ is computed over a trailing window and drives how widely the quantum model's simulated price paths spread — higher σ widens the CI90 band directly, because a stock that swings more day to day genuinely has a wider range of plausible future outcomes.
+Annualised volatility is roughly σ_daily × √252, the standard trading-day scaling.

-Volatility feeds directly into risk-first position sizing: higher σ means a wider stop-loss is needed to avoid being shaken out by normal noise, which in turn shrinks the recommended position size for a given dollar-risk budget.
-A high-beta, high-σ name and a low-beta defensive name with the same expected return should never get the same position size.
+A large gap between realized and implied volatility is itself a signal worth watching, though the forecast band is driven by the realized figure.
+Volatility feeds directly into risk-first position sizing: higher σ means a wider stop-loss is needed to avoid normal noise, which shrinks recommended position size for a given dollar-risk budget.

 Frequently asked questions